The City of Subiaco's annual Photographic Awards celebrate creativity in Subiaco and offer photographers a chance to showcase their original works.

-- Subi Kids Crew (ages 6 to 11): A books and photographs prize pack valued at $100
+Subi Kids Crew (ages 6 to 11): A book and photographs prize pack valued at $100

 People’s Choice Award: $100

 All finalists are eligible for the overall prize.
-All finalists are also eligible for their category prize (Subiaco, Open or Mobile phone) and People’s Choice Award.
+All finalists are also eligible for their category prize (Subiaco, Open or Mobile) and People’s Choice Award.
 Photographers under the age of eighteen (18) are also eligible for either the Subi Voice of Youth or the Subi Kids Crew prize.

 The judging panel consists of industry and educational representatives from around Western Australia.
 The judging panel will select the finalists for the exhibition, and determine the winners and highly commended entries when the exhibition has been installed.
 The decision of the judges is final and no correspondence of results will be entered into.

-Photographs can be entered into one of three categories: Subiaco, Mobile phone or Open.
+Photographs can be entered into one of three categories: Subiaco, Mobile or Open:

 Entries for the Subiaco category must be taken within the City of Subiaco and reflect an aspect of the local community.
-Please note the boundaries of the City of Subiaco are changing on 1 July, entries into the Subiaco category are only accepted within the new boundaries which include the following areas:
+You do not have to be a resident of Subiaco to enter this category.
+This includes the following areas:

-Please check out the map of the new borders if you need more information.
+Please check out the map of the borders if you need more information.

 Note: Submissions in this category that do not meet the entry requirements outlined above will be placed in the Open category.
 This may be done without consultation with the photographer.

-The City of Subiaco is launching a new category to this year’s awards, a Mobile Phone category.
-This category has been introduced to embrace the growing world of phone cameras and mobile phone photography and is open to any photograph taken with a camera phone.
+The Mobile category has been introduced to embrace the growing world of phone cameras and mobile phone photography and is open to any photograph taken with a camera phone.

 The Open category has no entry restrictions.
 It is open to any photograph that does not meet the requirements of the Subiaco or Mobile phone categories.